 Consultant Available...Call or EMail now...

-A brand new fully object-oriented language, C# is the predominant choice among Microsoft .NET programmers.
+C#This new fully object-oriented language, C# is the predominant choice among Microsoft .NET programmers.
 It is very easy for a VB6 programmer to pick up the few syntactic differences and reach a high state of productivity using C#.
 Call me a nerd, but I sometimes do a small job, say a well-defined class in VB.net and time permitting, translate it into C# just for fun.
 All the power of the .NET Framework class library is available and the calls are identical between the two languages.
-It is very significant that Microsoft considers C# to be its internal developmental language, replacing C++ in all their new products including Windows 7 and Office 2010.
+It is very significant that Microsoft considers C# to be its internal developmental language, replacing C++ in all their new products including Windows and Office.

 Except for IT historians and nostalgic trivia geeks, probably no one cares much anymore, but BASIC